allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

         # db = Session()  # The db object provides the Flask app with access to the db
         ...
 ```
-With this change implemented, the database logic was successfully split away from the Falsk application logic.
+With the change implemented, the database logic was successfully split away from the Flask application logic.
 I was finally done with all this annoying refactoring work and could get back to writing code!
 Or so I thought ...

 #### OMG why am I getting all these errors from the Flask Development server?!
 Earlier in this series, I devoted a full post to explaining [how and why I chose my technology components](./02-project-goals-and-design-considerations.md).
 When discussing the database solution, I noted that I opted to use SQLite despite its limitations regarding concurrent connections.
 This "limitation" began to cause trouble for me almost immediately (_admittedly due to my own programming stupidity_), and was due to two reasons: